en de

 Creatine is a molecule that occurs naturally in cells.
 It plays a crucial role in producing cellular energy and growing muscles.
 Creatine is also found in meat, seafood, and milk.

-A meta-analysis found that creatine supplementation can increase muscle gain over time.
-Creatine supplementation can also reduce muscle fatigue, according to a 2013 study.
+Another meta-analysis found that creatine supplementation can increase muscle gain over time.
+Creatine supplementation can also reduce muscle fatigue.

-Creatine loading is the most effective way to reap the benefits of creatine supplementation.
+To experience these benefits for your muscles, try creatine loading.
 This means taking a dose of 20 grams a day for 6–7 days to build creatine stores.
 After this period, you can take 3 to 5 grams a day per serving.

 #2 Protein

-Protein consumption also helps with muscle recovery.
-It reduces muscle fatigue after working out or running.
+As well as aiding muscle growth, sufficient protein consumption helps with muscle recovery.
+It does this by reducing muscle fatigue after working, no matter if you decide to go running quickly or slowly.
 If you’ve ever eaten a protein-rich meal after a workout, you may have experienced this firsthand.

 According to general recommendations, a healthy adult should take in 10–35% of calories from protein.
 On a 2,000-calorie diet, that’s about 200–700 calories of protein.